gh-tomhinds/ConfirmDataEntry/README.md

 ##  Files

-### tsMain
+### _main

-This file the main driver of this set of scripts.
+This script the main driver of all other scripts.
 * It sets up the logging system.
 * It generates the starting time stamp
-* It calls all scripts
+* It calls all scripts (or all scripts that call other scripts)
 * It generates the ending time stamp

+### myTools

+#### setupLog

+called by: _main
+initialized main log file

 ### setupStuff

+#### Setup_Stuff

+called by: _main
-This file sets up many of the global variables used throughout the scripts
+This script sets up many of the global variables (usually paths and file names) used throughout the scripts.
+* some of these are based on the version number
+* some of these are based on the Sikuli folder on the desktop

 ### closeTimeslips